The Gods Themselves: First part: Against Stupidity

-Second part: ...The Gods Themselves...
+Second part: The Gods Themselves

 The second part is set in the parallel universe in which, because the nuclear force is stronger, stars are smaller and burn out faster than in our universe.
 It takes place on a world orbiting a sun that is dying.
 Because atoms behave differently in this universe, substances can move through each other and appear to occupy the same space.
 This gives the intelligent beings unique abilities.
 Time itself appears to flow differently in this universe: the events take place in an apparently short space of time in the lives of the inhabitants, while more than 20 years pass in our universe, and a long feeding break of one of the characters translates into a two-week gap on Lamont's side.

 Like the first part of the novel, this section has an unusual chapter numbering.
-Each chapter except the last is in three parts, named "1a", "1b", and "1c".
+Each chapter except the last is in three parts, named e.g. "1a", "1b", and "1c".
 Each reflects the viewpoint of one of the three members of the "triad" central to the story's theme.

 The inhabitants are of two types: the dominant "hard ones," whose bodies are solid and of a fixed shape, and the more fluid "soft ones", whose bodies are mutable.
 The latter have three sexes with fixed roles for each sex: